LiaPlayground/e-Learning-2019/README.md

                                --{{1}}--
 Afterwards it is possible everywhere to access the new functionality.
-The follwing example depicts, how the JavaScript library [Chartist](https://gionkunz.github.io/chartist-js/) is used to plot a certain graph.
+The following example depicts, how the JavaScript library [Chartist](https://gionkunz.github.io/chartist-js/) is used to plot a certain graph.